saiteja21/mcp-client-implementation-api/README.md

 ## 🎯 Overview

-The **Enterprise MCP Integration API** is a production-ready .NET 9.0 Web API that provides seamless integration with Model Context Protocol (MCP) servers to deliver Microsoft documentation search capabilities.
+The **MCP Client Implementation API** is a production-ready .NET 9.0 Web API that provides seamless integration with Model Context Protocol (MCP) servers to deliver Microsoft documentation search capabilities.
 Built with enterprise-grade patterns, this API serves as a bridge between client applications and Microsoft Learn's documentation through MCP protocol communication.
+You can add other endpoints or other MCP server with the base sample.

 ### 🌟 Key Features